Agreement (political party): Opposition and coalition exit

 Agnieszka Ścigaj confirmed their participation in the ruling coalition as independent MP's.

 On 7 February 2023, the leader of the AGROunia, Michał Kołodziejczak, and the president of the Agreement party, Magdalena Sroka, announced their intention to merge AGROunia with the Agreement into a joint political party.
+The party's youth wing, the Young Right, opposed the decision and broke off cooperation with the party.
+As Young Poland Association it became part of the Polish Coalition.

+On 23 May 2023, the cooperation between Agreement and AGROunia was suspended.
+On 20 July 2023, Agreement MPs have joined the parliamentary club of Polish Coalition (except for Jarosław Gowin, who decided not to run in the next election).
+Another Agreement member, Stanisław Derehajło, decided to run from Confederation list.

+After the 2023 election, only Magdalena Sroka was elected as an Agreement MP from Third Way list (coalition committee of PSL-Polish Coalition and Poland 2050).
+Józef Zając was elected as a senator with support of Senate Pact 2023 and has joined Third Way Senate group.
+Shortly after nomination Sroka decided to leave the party (like many other Agreement dissidents inside the Polish Coalition) to join PSL.
+Since then, the party is led by Stanisław Derehajło.

+In the 2024 regional election, Stanisław Derehajło was elected as a sole representative of Confederation in Podlaskie Sejmik.

 Ideology

 The Agreement sits on the centre-right on the political spectrum.
 It has been described as liberal-conservative, and it supports economically liberal policies.

 According to its program, it defines as a pro-European Union party, and as a "modern conservative" party, with strong emphasis on economic liberalism and reducing bureaucracy, and claims to be moderately conservative on social and cultural issues.
 It believes that local government should be encouraged and supported by the central government.

 Structure and members

 The leadership of the Agreement is classified into the Central Committee, headed by the Presidium, and the Central Covenant.
 Voivodship subdivisions were rescinded during the reorganization in 2017 in favor of ones coinciding with Sejm constituencies.